deleisofficial/deleisofficial/README.md

 * **Dashboard Development:** Use data to design interactive dashboards to communicate insights.
 * **Training and Mentoring:** Training in Excel, Power BI, and SQL.
 Dedicated to helping others through mentoring, providing educational resources, guidance, and support.
 * **Academic Research:** Provide research and development to help you with your literature review, manage your project, or complete your dissertation.
-* **GitHub Profile Optimisation:** I help you optimise your GitHub profile and teach you how to host your projects on GitHub repositories.
-* **Website Development:** I provide a range of solutions to strengthen your brand identity by developing your website for market visibility.

 ## **Connect with Me** 📫